 In 1990, Gayle received the “Leader of the Year Award” from the Houston Leadership Association; the 1988 “Presidential Consumer Affairs Award;” the 1987 “Young Black Achievers Award” and a Radio Television and News Directors Award for best spot news reporting.
 In January 2002, Gayle earned the APTRA Award as best anchor for “best live coverage of a news event,” and that same month she was selected to carry the Olympic Torch for the 2002 Winter Olympics Torch Relay through Southern California.

 In her spare time, Gayle enjoys recreational reading; she loves biographies about people who’ve made it despite tremendous obstacles.
 She trains for bike marathons to raise money for various charities, plays the piano, studies foreign languages (she is currently working on her Spanish).
 Also, Gayle is an art lover and an art collector.
 She belongs to several museums, including the California African American Museum, the Los Angeles County Museum of Art, the Autry National Center, the Pacific Asia Museum, the Pasadena Museum of Art, the California Science Center, and the Los Angeles County Museum of Natural History, to name a few.

 Gayle is involved in various charitable programs for the American Cancer Society, the Hirschberg Pancreatic Foundation, the American Diabetes Association, the Arthritis Foundation, as well as several literacy and education programs including the Los Angeles Library Foundation.

 Gayle loves dogs!
-Although her current schedule prevents her from being a “fur mom,” she donates to several rescue organizations.
+Although her current schedule prevents her from being a full time “fur mom,” she donates to several rescue organizations.